Registration for Summer 2025 courses will open on the first Monday of February.

 Polczynski, Michael |

-N/A | Summer College Online | Click to read more about HIST-2102-130 |
+N/A | Summer College 3 | Click to read more about HIST-2102-130 |

 Would you like to cultivate a deeper understanding of the relationship between the West and the Middle East?
 This course is an introduction to late medieval and early modern interactions between Europe and the Islamic world through historical travel narratives.
 Students engage with the shared histories of daily interaction between these regions and are exposed to the methodologies and paradigms driving scholarship on Europe’s pre-modern relationship with portions of Asia and the Middle East.
 Texts are used to explore episodes of conflict, mediation, reconciliation, trade, patronage, pilgrimage, captivity, conversion, apostasy and intellectual exchange.
 The course is of interest to students exploring the history of science, gender, sexuality, warfare, geography, economics, art history and Area Studies.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||